What is Aldactone?

 It may not be safe to breastfeed while using this medicine.
 Ask your doctor about any risk.

 How should I take Aldactone?

-If you need surgery, tell the surgeon ahead of time that you are using Aldactone.
-You may need to stop using the medicine for a short time.
+If you need surgery, tell your surgeon you currently use this medicine.
+You may need to stop for a short time.

 If you are being treated for high blood pressure, keep using this medication even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.

 Store at room temperature away from heat, light, and moisture.

 25 to 200 mg orally per day in single or divided doses